liquity/bold-ir-management/README.md

 ## Canister Methods

-The BOLD IR Manager canister exposes only three primary methods:
+The BOLD IR Manager canister exposes several key methods for interaction:

+- **`start`**: Initializes the canister's strategy data state with placeholder values that allow for tECDSA key generation.
+- **`assign_keys`**: Initializes public keys for the strategies' EOAs to interact securely with Ethereum.
-- **start**: Initializes the canister's state, starts the timers required for automatic rate adjustments, and blackholes the canister (removes all controllers).
+- **`start_timers`**: Accepts `InitArgs` as input to start all relevant timers for interest rate adjustments, ckETH balance checks, and more.
+This method allows for customizable configuration on initialization, including the specification of markets, RPC settings, collateral registry, and strategies.
+It also blackholes the canister (removes all controllers)
-- **get_strategies**: Retrieves all active strategies along with their corresponding EOAs.
-- **swap_cketh**: Allows any caller to send cycles for recharging purposes and receive ckETH in return.
+- **`swap_cketh`**: Allows any caller to send cycles for recharging purposes and receive ckETH in return.
+This method returns a `SwapResponse` that contains details about the transaction, such as the amount of ether returned and cycles accepted.
+- **`get_strategies`**: Retrieves all active strategies along with their corresponding EOAs and related data, such as the latest rate and the last update time.

 ## Technical Details: tECDSA Signatures